enkidevs/curriculum/web/html/formatting-text-elements-ii/intro-time.md

 Duration:

 - P5D = duration of 5 days
-- P1H12M = durationn of 1 hour and 12 minutes
+- P1H12M = duration of 1 hour and 12 minutes

 Since the `datetime` attribute is machine-readable, this can help user agents add events to the user's calendar like in these examples: